Suspected Chinese hackers spied on US, European targets

 Suspected state-backed Chinese hackers exploited widely used networking devices to spy for months on dozens of high-value government, defense industry and financial sector targets in the U.S. and Europe, according to FireEye, a prominent cybersecurity firm.

-FireEye said Tuesday that it believes two hacking groups linked to China broke into several targets using through Pulse Connect Secure devices, which numerous companies and governments use for secure remote access to their networks.
+FireEye said Tuesday that it believes two hacking groups linked to China broke into several targets through Pulse Connect Secure devices, which numerous companies and governments use for secure remote access to their networks.

 After FireEye released a blog post detailing its findings Tuesday, the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency issued an alert saying it was aware of “ongoing exploitation” of Pulse Connect Secure that is “compromising U.S. government agencies, critical infrastructure entities, and private sector organizations.”
 The agency did not provide additional details about which organizations were breached.